mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

 Make sure you have enough ram to aggregate huge batch and optimal flush period.

-Notes: when you have been interrupted the test using UI the processes may not be finished properly.
+Notes: when test has been interrupted from UI; the processes may not be finished properly, restart JMeter.

 ## Grafana dashboard capabilities